Joanne1980/Name-the-animal/README.md

 Manual testing of the game was ongoing throughout the development process.

 Screen responsive testing through dev tools found that the animal images overflowed their game container on smaller screens.
 This resolved by changing the bootstrap structure and adding d-flex justify-content-center to the row.
+We then did hit some responsiveness issues again but ran out of time to address these.

 Issues were faced with getting the modal to work on the index page.
 The modal worked from the game.html using it's own game.js file but when the code from the game.js was brought into the main js file it failed.